mherrera05/devops-test/README.md

 Open you web browser and go to `http://172.28.x.x:30000 <---- IP address getted from portainer virtual machine`

 In the case of drone, the port used is `80`, open a new tab and go to `http://172.28.x.x <---- IP address getted from drone virtual machine`

+### Step 6
+Through Drone will see that is connect to a specific profile in fact to this github account.
+You can change this credentials in `drone/docker-composer.yml`

+## Enjoy!